vhscom/after-dark/README.md

 Additional theme-provided shortcodes at your disposal:

-- `privacytube` – It's YouTube.
-But without cookies and UI cruft.
-- `coub` - GIFs with sound.
-Think of it like YouTube for video loops.
 - `figure` - Similar to the Hugo built-in, but with [Lazy Loading](#lazy-loading), an adjusted caption title and smaller caption text.

 To create your own custom shortcodes add a `layouts/shortcodes` directory to your site, place your shortcodes within and start using them in your markdown content.
 To create or override provided components add a `layouts/partials/components` directory to your site and reference the theme-provided files as you hack away.